jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 For the server, source maps is a bit more muddy.
 The only `devtool` option that I have found to work is `source-map`.
 But to actually get them to show, we need two additional tools: One that maps source maps to Node.js stack trace API and another that enables this tool for every output file.

-The first is `source-map-support`, so let’s install it:
+The first is `source-map-support`, so let's install it:

 ```sh
 $ npm install --save-dev source-map-support